microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/HOL_Continuous-Integration-with-Visual-Studio-Online-Build.md

 This installs the agent to the directory **~/myagent**.

 **15.** The first time we run the agent, it will be configured.
-Authorize Agent at Visual Studio Online.
 Run the agent with the following command:

 	node agent/vsoagent